-These scrumptious Slow Cooker Grape Jelly Meatballs are a hit at any party.
-The sauce is made with 2 simple ingredients – Grape Jelly and Classic Yellow Mustard to create the most amazing appetizer!
+These scrumptious Slow Cooker Grape Jelly and Mustard Meatballs are a hit at any party.
+The sauce is made with 2 simple ingredients to create the most amazing appetizer!

 It’s the time of year for parties with friends and family.
-Easy appetizers like these Meatballs in Ketchup and Jelly Sauce and this taco dip or are always on my list since I would much rather be joining in the fun than slaving in the kitchen.
+Easy appetizers like these Meatballs in Ketchup and Jelly Sauce and this Layered Taco Dip or are always on my list since I would much rather be joining in the fun than slaving in the kitchen.

 These Grape Jelly Meatballs were always one of my favorites growing up.
 My mother used to make this recipe for her Holiday office party every year and I would beg for her to bring me home a plateful.